Enbayft/ALEN-Tier-Guide/AzurLaneENTierGuide.md

 * Loadout: 3/3/2

+* Desc:
-* Desc: A dive bomber focused Kaga, giving up her fast launch for a frontline buff.
+>A dive bomber focused Kaga, giving up her fast launch for a frontline buff.
 Skills aside, what was said about Hiryuu applies to Souryuu as well.

 ![CVL](https://azurlane.koumakan.jp/w/images/a/a1/ShouhouKaiChibi.png "IJN Shouhou Kai") - **[IJN Shouhou Kai](https://azurlane.koumakan.jp/Shouhou)** **(T0.5 w/ other CV/L)**
 * Skill:
-  * On launching an airstrike, heals the escort fleet for 8% HP
+  * On launching an airstrike, heals the escort fleet by 8% of their HP.
-  * On launching an airstrike, +15% Aviation (all CV/L) for 8s.
+  * On launching an airstrike, +15% Aviation to all CV/L for 8s.

 * Loadout: 0/3/3

+* Desc:
-* Desc: Trades Unicorn's passive frontline Reload buff for a temporary Aviation buff and a significantly superior statline, HP pool aside.
+>Trades Unicorn's passive frontline Reload buff for a temporary Aviation buff and a significantly superior statline, HP pool aside.
 Can't match Unicorn in air superiority, lacking fighters, but decisively asserts her dominance in raw damage output.

 ![CV](https://azurlane.koumakan.jp/w/images/d/db/ShoukakuChibi.png "IJN Shoukaku") - **[IJN Shoukaku](https://azurlane.koumakan.jp/Shoukaku)** **(Tier 0 if deployed with Zuikaku)**
 * Skill:
   * On launching an airstrike, gives a fleetwide increase of damage dealt by 10% and reduces damage taken fleetwide by 10% for 12s
   * When paired, increases Air Power by 30% and INCREASES damage taken by 10%

-* Loadout: 2/2/
+* Loadout: 2/2/4

+* Desc:
-* Desc: More support-based than her sister.
-Frailer than her sibling when her other half is around, but more than makes up for it thanks to the +30% Airpower she gets as well as the buffs she throws out (which incidentally also partially negate the debuff).
-Her buffs are good enough to warrant usage even solo.
+>More support-based than her sister and frailer than she when her other half is around, but more than makes up for it thanks to the +30% Airpower she gets as well as the buffs she throws out (which incidentally also partially negate the debuff).
+Her buffs and layout are good enough to warrant usage even solo.

 ### Tier 1.5:
 ---